datanav/docs/technical/hubspot-membercare.rst

      - "string"

-HubSpot Contact to Membercare Persons
+HubSpot Contact to MemberCare Persons
 -------------------------------------
-Every HubSpot Contact will be synchronized with a Membercare Persons.
+Every HubSpot Contact will be synchronized with a MemberCare Persons.

-Once a link between a HubSpot Contact and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Contact and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Contact and a Membercare Persons:
+The following properties are synchronized between a HubSpot Contact and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contact Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - id
      - addresses.id
      - "string"